RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 ### Event processing

-If you use the `GearsBuilder.register()` function in your code, then the functions you add to your pipeline will run every time a certain event occurs, such as when you add a new key to the database.
+If you use the `GearsBuilder.register()` function in your code, then the functions you add to your pipeline will run every time a certain database event occurs.

 The following example registers a pipeline of functions that will automatically update the maximum age every time you add a new person hash to your database.